The Great Gabbo: Production

 Touted in advertising as an "all-dialog singing, dancing and dramatic spectacle", this early sound film interweaves stark drama with gratuitous full-length, large-scale, on-stage musical production numbers such as "Every Now and Then", "I'm in Love with You", "The New Step", "The Web of Love", and the now-missing "The Ga Ga Bird", which was filmed in color.
 The "Web of Love" number, in which the performers wear stylized spider and fly costumes, is occasionally shown on Classic Arts Showcase.
-Footage from the dance sequences was re-used with different music in The Girl from Calgary (1932).
+Footage from the dance sequences was reused with different music in The Girl from Calgary (1932).

 The public domain version available on Internet Archive runs 68 minutes, while the original film ran 96 minutes, including the exit music.
 The opening credits mention "Color sequences by Multicolor", but those sequences are now either lost or have survived only in black-and-white form.
 Multicolor, based on the earlier Prizma color process, went out of business in 1932; its assets were bought by Cinecolor.

 The quality and clarity of the film sound is notable.

-A 94-minute public domain version is now available.
+A 94-minute public-domain version is now available.

 Response

 The Great Gabbo opened to lukewarm reviews.
 Stroheim received good notices, but the film did nothing to further his career.
 Photoplay called the film "a bitter disappointment...
 Cruze seems to have lost his sense of humor, and the lighting and scenario are terrible."
 The New York Times review commented unfavorably on the technical quality of the color sequences.
 Historian Arthur Lennig wrote that The Great Gabbo "betrays little inventiveness and shows few of its actors to advantage."
-He notes that, due to obvious budget constraints, several line-flubs by cast members made it into the final cut.
+He notes that due to obvious budget constraints, several line-flubs by cast members made it into the final cut.